fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    need at least a few cells around the important shapes (such as the waveguide plates) of the structure. openEMS uses a rectilinear mesh with variable spacing.
-To save time, only use a fine mesh interval around details within a structure, use a coarse mesh for the rest.
+To save time, only use a fine mesh interval around details within a structure; use a coarse mesh for the rest.

 #. **Smoothness**.
 Its interval should change smoothly, not by a sudden jump.
-   It's recommended to keep the spacing change within a factor of 1.5 between adjacent mesh lines.
+   It's recommended that the mesh spacing vary by no more than a factor of 1.5 between adjacent lines.

-#. **1/3-2/3 Rule.**  Ideally, around a metal conductor's edges, the metal
+#. **1/3-2/3 Rule**.
+The edges of a conductor have singularities with strong
-   should occupy 1/3 of a cell, while the vacuum or insulator occupies 2/3 of a cell.
+   electric field.
+To improve FDTD accuracy, ideally, around the metal edge, the metal should occupy 1/3 of a cell, while the vacuum or insulator occupies 2/3 of a cell.
 More on that later.

 As a rule of thumb, we want a mesh resolution of at least: